algolife-research/stochastic/doc/CASE_STUDIES.md

 ## 2. Stochastic Clouds (1950s)
 **Historical Context:** **Iannis Xenakis** pioneered "Stochastic Music," using mathematical laws of probability (like gas kinetics) to control masses of sound.
 Instead of writing individual notes, he sculpted "clouds" of sound density and texture, most famously in works like *Pithoprakta*.

-### Implementation in Phonon
+### Implementation in Stochastic
-Phonon's particle system is naturally suited for this.
+Stochastic's particle system is naturally suited for this.
 We use **Topology** to create statistical density.

 **The "Xenakis" Cloud:**
 1.  **The Engine:** A `Source` node set to a very fast interval (e.g., 50ms) creates a stream of "particles."